Neolex-Security/WaybackRust/README.md

     -s, --subs       Get subdomains too
     -V, --version    Prints version information

+OPTIONS:
+    -o, --output <FILE>    Name of the file to write the list of urls (default: print on stdout)

 ARGS:
     <domain>    Get urls from this domain
 ```

 ###### Robots command :